dropzone/dropzone/index.md

 ### Enqueuing file uploads

-When a file gets added to the dropzone, it gets pushed to the `.filesQueue` Array.
+When a file gets added to the dropzone, it's `status` gets set to `Dropzone.QUEUED`.
 Whenever this happens or a file upload has finished `.processQueue()` is called which checks how many files are currently uploading, and if it's less than `options.parallelUploads` `.processFile(file)` is called.

-So if you set `enqueueForUpload` to false, can either call
+If you set `enqueueForUpload` to `false`, the `status` property of the file will be set to `Dropzone.ACCEPTED` and it won't be on the queue for uploads automatically.

+Now, to programmatically let Dropzone process a file you can either call:

 ```js
 myDropzone.processFile(file);